oist/ecsu-cnru-pce-simulation/README.md

 python -m pce.main --dir ./tutorial --seed 1 --num_pop 2 --pop_size 24 --num_agents 2 --noshuffle --num_neurons 2 --max_gen 100 --cores 5
 ```

 If the output folder (in this case `tutorial`) does not exist, the program will create one for you.
-If it already exists, it will create (or overwrite) a directory inside it with a name which reflects the list of main arguments being used (in this case `pce_overlapping_min_2p_2a_2n_2o_noshuffle`).
+If it already exists, it will create (or overwrite) a directory inside it with a name which reflects the list of main arguments being used and a further directory with the seed (in this case `tutorial/pce_overlapping_min_2p_2a_2n_2o_noshuffle/seed_001`).

 The command parameters can be explained as follows: